babeyjack/babeyjack.github.io/README.md

 # Jack's Portfolio - Vite + Bootstrap

-A modern, responsive portfolio website showcasing your CV, qualifications, and programming projects.
+A modern, responsive portfolio website showcasing my CV, qualifications, and programming projects.
 Built with Vite for fast development and production builds, and Bootstrap for professional styling.

 ## 🚀 Features